 - Predicted grade

-- Predicted coursework grade
+- Predicted coursework grade (if applicable)

 The predicted grade is the grade the teacher believes a student will achieve at the end of the course if they continue to maintain current levels of effort, attendance and attainment, and this grade will factor in coursework and/or controlled assessment.